What is Christian

 with the Corinthians; he

-simply shared with them what he received.
+simply passed on to them what he received.

 “Paul probably